 Answer from Auction Link

 That’s a good question and we’re regularly asked the same from property owners in other parts of the UK.
 To answer your specific question about local Sheffield buyers finding it difficult to attend a London auction room, the first thing to mention is that prospective buyers can bid by telephone or proxy bid, so will not be excluded from bidding on auction day.
-And auction works especially well when prospective buyers have made the effort to travel to London – they find it difficult to leave empty handed!
-We regularly see properties sell for way above expectations because two motivated bidders in the auction room would rather pay a bit more than they had initially planned, rather than catch the train back home with nothing to show for their trip.

 The fees for a London based national auctioneer and a regional auctioneer will usually be about the same.
 But a local auctioneer can often be a more affordable option for very low value properties e.g. a single lock-up garage, where the minimum fee may be lower.